bash-my-aws/bash-my-aws/docs/cachews-caching-for-awscli.md

 ## Usage

-Choose from one of the two commands depending on your needs:
+Choose from two commands two suit your needs:

 - `cachews`: A drop in replacement for `aws` command
 - `cachews-replace`: Runs any command, replacing `aws` with `cachews` executable